Pharmacy Benefit Managers: Specialty Medication Management and Contracting Trends

 Download a PDF of these Highlights

-- What is the status of PBMs' copay adjustment program offerings and medical benefit management/contracting services?
+• What is the status of PBMs' copay adjustment program offerings?
+What is the status of PBMs' medical benefit management capabilities for clients?

 Download a PDF of these Highlights